Resetete/laura-robles/README.md

 - Possibility to change images

 ## Design
-I designed the website from skretch.
+I designed the website from scratch.
 The illustrations are exclusively drawn by [Rodrigo La Hoz](https://rodrigolahoz.tumblr.com/) form Peru (Copyright!
 Do not download/copy those images and use somewhere else, Thanks!).

 Laura, wanted a black and white website, which is not clean, but chaotic.
 She also wants to connect the art by Rodrigo La Hoz with her music and each of her projects.
-For this reason, most of the elements and objects are overlapping (of course mantaining readability ;) ), crooked and bent.
+For this reason, most of the elements and objects are overlapping (of course I aim on maintaining readability ;) ), crooked and bent.
 I am using [parallax.js](http://matthew.wagerfield.com/parallax/) for some moving images to create a some playful effect.
-For mobile phones, the effect wasn't working correctly and thus I use a fallback with CSS animations.
+For mobile phones, the effect wasn't working trustfully correct enough and thus I use a fallback with CSS animations.

 The website is responsive for mobile phones and desktops.
-Due to lack of time, I didn't (yet) implement responsiveness for medium sized devices live ipads.
+Due to lack of time, I didn't (yet) implement responsiveness for medium sized devices like tablets.